This Is The Zodiac Sign You Need To Date At Least Once Before Settling Down

 Before you settle down with a nice Libra, stable Taurus, or devoted Virgo, there's a zodiac sign everyone should date at least once.
 This sign is exciting, funny, and unpredictable, but underneath it all they have a sweet, innocent heart.
 Before you get cuffed for a long time, you should really consider dating a Gemini.
 I'm sure many of you just gagged, but hear me out.

 I genuinely think Geminis are some of the most misunderstood, underrated, even genius signs.
-Many otherworldly people are Geminis: Prince, Stevie Nicks, Lana Del Rey, Kanye West, Bob Dylan, Tupac Shakur, Judy Garland, Naomi Campbell, and the infamous pair: JFK and Marilyn Monroe.
+Many otherworldly people are Geminis: Prince, Stevie Nicks, Lana Del Rey, Kanye West, Bob Dylan, Tupac Shakur, Judy Garland, Naomi Campbell, and the infamous pair JFK and Marilyn Monroe.

-Astrologers often liken the archetype of Gemini to tricksters like Peter Pan, Willy Wonka (famously portrayed by two Geminis), and Robin Hood – sly strangers that are lovable and dangerous at the same time.
+Astrologers often liken the archetype of Gemini to tricksters like Peter Pan, Willy Wonka (famously portrayed by two Geminis), and Robin Hood – sly strangers who are lovable and dangerous at the same time.

 This is the inherent duality of Gemini, stemming from its constellation Castor and Pollux; it's also represented in Gemini's glyph, and by its famous association with twins.
 The scientific terms “gemination” and “geminal” refer to duplicates or twins, both coming from the same Latin root.
 It's because of this duplicity that people see Gemini as two-faced.
 And of course, some are, but I argue that other certain signs (cough, Libra) can be worse.